Grant proposals are considered from eligible organizations who:

 We expect that 100% of board members make a financial contribution to your organization in addition to providing their time and talents.

-You will be asked during the application process for a list of board members, their affiliations and the percentage of the board that makes donations to your organization, and the total amount of board giving.
+You will be asked during the application process for a list of board members, their affiliations, the percentage of the board that makes donations to your organization, and the total amount of board giving.

 How large are your grants?